Mondestin/authServiceYousch/README.md

 - **Token refresh and optional revocation for secure session management**
 - **Automated email notifications for user account activities**

-Developers can integrate authGhost with Laravel, Symfony, SpringBoot, ExpressJS, or any other microservices, ensuring that authentication, authorization, and subscription checks are consistent across all products.
+Developers can integrate AuthGhost with Laravel, Symfony, SpringBoot, ExpressJS, or any other microservices, ensuring that authentication, authorization, and subscription checks are consistent across all products.
 It is optimized for stateless JWT validation but also supports token introspection for revocable access.

 ## Tech Stack